GuineaBot3Labs/.github/profile/README.md

 ## Resource Limitations

-As a volunteer-based group, access to certain paid tools, like GitHub Copilot, is beyond our current scope.
+As a volunteer-based group, access to paid tools, like GitHub Copilot, is beyond our current scope.
 However, we believe our collective creativity and resourcefulness are more than capable of overcoming these limitations.

 ## Ready to Contribute?